asagynbaev/akma-bot/README.md

-# MindMate is an AI Mental Health specialist, which can diagnose and support you in any stage of the problem
+# Akma is a telegram bot which connects to the AML API, which will return the result of TRC20 wallet risk

 Core provide a connection between Telegram bot and OpenAI API.